So you’ve made up your mind: next weekend you will be selling at a flea market / swap meet / garage sale!

 Whether you choose to display the price of each item, is of course up to you.
 Some merchants prefer to rather not put a price tag on the items they sell because they fear this could scare potential buyers from stopping by to negotiate.
 After all, much of the fun of garage sales is about haggling, isn’t it?
 Others make prices visible because, by experience, many people do not dare ask the price (or don’t want to bother asking) and just walk by.

 However, even in case you choose not to display price tags, you will still have to think in advance about the price of each item.
 One good rule of thumb is to start at +20/+30% of the object value and haggle down.
 When the end of the event is looming, do not hesitate to cut your prices in half: trust us, you don’t want to bring all that stuff back home, particularly if it’s furniture.
 Write the price on a sign (the bigger, the better) and wait for last minute customers.
-Early bird are those who usually find hidden gems, while “late birds” are those who generally get the best bargains.
+Early birds are those who usually find hidden gems, while “late birds” are those who generally get the best bargains.

 Tip #1: do not set too high prices.
 At a garage sale, shoppers expect to find cheap items.
 If you have a doubt about the rate you should set, look around to see what prices other merchants charge for similar items, and readjust your own.